E-Davies/Code-Quiz/README.md

-Clicking correct answer - a 'correct' msg is displayed:
+When clicking a correct answer - a 'correct' msg is displayed and a correct audio is played:

 ![screenshot of quiz questions and answers](./assets/images/clicking-choice.JPG)

 ![screenshot of correct msg display](./assets/images/feedback-correct-displayed.JPG)

-Clicking wrong answer - a 'wrong' msg is displayed and time is reduced:
+When clicking a wrong answer - a 'wrong' msg is displayed, time is reduced and an incorrect audio is played:

 ![screenshot of quiz questions and answers](./assets/images/clicking-wrong-answer.JPG)

 ![screenshot of wrong msg display and timer is reduced](./assets/images/feedback-wrong-displayed.JPG)

-Submit button becomes disabled after score is submitted to highscores:
+Submit button becomes disabled after score is submitted to highscores to prevent multiples of that score being added:

 ![Disabled submit button](./assets/images/disabled-submit-btn.JPG)